ottenwbe/bosh-install/README.md

   }
 ```

-On the nat instance, we simply update the operating system and change the iptables.
-The latter allows the machine to route traffic
+On the NAT instance, the example simply updates the operating system and changes
+the iptables.
+The latter allows the instance to route traffic
 from a bosh to the internet.

 ```hcl-terraform